Suspension of properly certified food companies

 Meeting all requirements of the standard

-In a nutshell, the certification body in a country is accredited to certify a GFSI recognized scheme such as BRC Food, IFS Food, FSSC22000 worldwide.
+In a nutshell, the certification body in a country is accredited to certify a recognized scheme such as BRC Food, IFS Food, FSSC22000 worldwide.
 This is crucial for certification bodies, without the right to certify a scheme, no is possible worldwide.
-FSSC22000 is an even greater risk, as this standard consists of ISO22000 and a technical document.
+FSSC22000 is an even greater , as this standard consists of ISO22000 and a technical document.
 Inconsistencies with FSSC22000 can lead to suspension of all ISO standards.
 This once happened to a certifier….

 If a food company is suspended without reason by the certifying body, it has nothing to do with the company, it has more to do with mismanagement by the certifying body.
-Due to the use of , among other things, it is becoming increasingly difficult for the certifying body to maintain a clear and to comply with all requirements.
-For , it may be that the protocol has not been fully demonstrable followed by the (freelance) auditor; from a point of view, the certifying institution has been in default as a result.
+Due to the use of freelance , among other things, it is becoming increasingly difficult for the certifying body to maintain a clear and to comply with all requirements.
+For example, it may be that the audit protocol has not been fully demonstrable followed by the (freelance) auditor; from a point of view, the certifying institution has been in default as a result.

 If this happens in one country, the global certifying body will immediately put all questionable processes on hold and thus also suspend your Food company.
 In case of any accreditation issues otherwise worldwide the right to audit is compromised.
 Of course, the certification body will want to resolve this issue as soon as possible, in its own interest for the global accreditation and ultimately also to keep the suspended as customers (less important for them) .